 - Delete social media apps

-- No phone or computer in bedroom
+- No phone or computer in bed

 No browsing late at night or early morning.
 Bed is primarily to rest.